ChristianHallerX/ChristianHallerX.github.io/research/_posts/2020-09-21-Berlin_AirBnB.md

   Explore AirBnB listings - what options drive the price?
 ---

-I am returning to Berlin for various occasions and will likely visit there again.
-My stays are a mix of Hotel rooms, hostels, and private rooms with AirBnB.
-Returning there, I would like to optimize my AirBnB booking and for that reason I am running an analysis on the current listings.
-The most touristy attractions including government institutions are located in 'Mitte'.
+I have been to Berlin for various occasions and will likely visit there again.
+My stays are a mix of hotel rooms, hostels, and private rooms with AirBnB.
+Returning there, I would like to optimize my AirBnB booking, and for that reason I am running an analysis on the current listings.
+The most touristy attractions, including government institutions, are located in 'Mitte' central district.
 My hypothesis is that listings are going to be most expensive in the center.
-Perhaps you can learn something from this too and optimize your spending.
+Perhaps you can learn something from this, too and optimize your spending.
 Caution: these findings are for Berlin specifically and may not carry over to other cities.

 ## The purpose of this analysis: